Kalamazoo Community Foundation (KZCF) will distribute $1.5 million in opioid settlement funds to local nonprofits over the next three years.

 Sign Grant Agreement

-The outcome of your request will be sent via email before April.
+The outcome of your request will be sent via email by early August.
 If a grant is awarded, you’ll receive a grant agreement to sign and return.

 Payment Sent — Keep in Touch!

-Funds will be sent by mid-April, and a brief impact survey at the end of the year is the only required reporting for this grant.
+Funds will be sent by September, and a brief impact survey will open in February 2026 which is the only required reporting for this grant.

 Have questions about this fund or grant?
 Ask Lily.